ARCHER2-HPC/archer2-docs/docs/data-tools/arm-forge.md

 all users at any one time.
 (Note cores are counted by the license, not MPI processes, threads, or any other software entity.)

-There are two ways of running the ARM user interfaces.
+There are two ways of running the Arm user interface.
 If you have a good internet connection to ARCHER2, the GUI can be run on the front-end (with an X-connection).
 Alternatively, one can download a copy of the Forge remote client to your